 Baltay gets his inspiration by looking at the work of other artists and combining it with his ideas.
 The focus on mouths and eyes was something he discovered on Christmas two or three years ago when he was bored and experimenting on his computer.
 He had a wobbly character vomit a rubber ball, and since then, it has been a returning topic for him.

 But Baltay has already been doing animation since he was eight years old.
-Back then, he discovered the 90’s software Anim8or and started playing with it.
-I was so young, but I just knew this was the coolest thing I’ve ever done.
+He then discovered the 90’s software Anim8or and started playing with it.
+I was so young, but I knew this was the coolest thing I’ve ever done.
 And then I just never stopped.

-He used to sketch when he had an idea, but now, he starts working on the 3D software right away if an idea sticks with him.
+He used to sketch when he had an idea, but now, he starts working on the 3D software immediately if an idea sticks with him.
 Like this, he sees right from the beginning of a project works out or not.
 Baltay also focuses on the concepts primarily.
-Colours, shades, surfaces and the seams come afterwards.
+Colours, shades, surfaces and seams come afterwards.

 So, in a way, his work approach is entirely different from Wannerstedt’s whose videos are so unique due to the perfectionism he puts into those details.
-Wannerstedt always starts with a sketchbook to put down the very initial ideas that he often has when he is in bed or far away from his computer, as he says.
+As he says, Wannerstedt always starts with a sketchbook to put down the initial ideas he often has when he is in bed or far away from his computer.
 When he starts to explore these sketches with the software, they tend to go into another direction.

 He gets his inspiration from the real world, where he sees a lot of motion patterns.
 The idea for the pendulum, for example, came from marbles.
 I saw this kid playing with them and saw the possibilities of the motion.
 So, I developed the concept.
 Afterwards, he turns to the visuals.
 I’m a big fan of textures.
-I like to discover them in the real world as well, like different kinds of woods and carpets.
-Wannerstedt says that it is especially different designs in architecture and interior that give him the ideas for his designs.
+I also like discovering them in the real world, like different kinds of wood and carpets.
+Wannerstedt says that it is especially different designs in architecture and interior that give him ideas for his designs.

 As a kid, he was interested in design and a fan of drawing and traditional art.
 In Highschool, he was introduced to a 2D animation tool, the Flash software, mostly used on websites.
 Since many companies wanted cool flash intros back in the ‘99s, he started doing this.
 3D animation was something he was introduced to in the US when he was doing an internship in Los Angeles.
-I started to dig deeper into the whole world of 3D and was inspired by architecture and the possibility to create surrealistic renders.
-Since 2007 Wennerstedt focusses on 3D only.
+I started to dig deeper into the whole world of 3D and was inspired by architecture and the possibility of creating surrealistic renders.
+Since 2007 Wennerstedt focussed on 3D only.

 He worked on short films for some years and spent eight to nine months working on one project inspired by architecture and sci-fi.
 But it was hard to get the attention he wanted.
 So, he tried to come up with something easier to produce.
-And with social media platforms such as Instagram, he found a way to get the work out easier, too.
-About three years ago, he started to create the looping videos, custom made for Instagram.
-It became his primary channel to get new clients because brands and agencies look for the artists on Instagram.
+And with social media platforms such as Instagram, he also found a way to get the work out easier.
+About three years ago, he started to create looping videos custom-made for Instagram.
+It became his primary channel to get new clients because brands and agencies look for artists on Instagram.